kuyen-labs/code-challenges/Frontend.md

 It should include:
 * An export named `Fuul` which exposes 2 methods: `init` and `showReferralModal`
 * The `init` method takes an `apiKey` that identifies the `project` and calls a mocked API to get the project information from Fuul.
 Feel free to include the information that you think is relevant to show to the user in the modal.
-Assume that projects are able to define this data on the Fuul app modal editor.
 * The SDK should be as easy to setup on the client app as possible

 The modal should include: